eugenia1984/english/glossary.md

 - **mobile**: means something that can be moved or used on the go, like mobile phones or tablets.

+- **Module**: refers to a unit or section of a course or training program.

+For example:

+`The new module on cybersecurity will be added next week.` -> Here, module refers to a specific part of the training focused on cybersecurity.

 - **most** is often used to show the highest degree or the greatest amount of something.
 For instance, ``Out of all my hobbies, I enjoy reading the most`` means that you might have many hobbies, but reading is your favorite.

 - **most of the time**: means usually or very often.